openstack/swift/doc/source/overview_ring.rst

 The ring builder tries to keep replicas as far apart as possible while still respecting device weights.
 When it can't do both, the overload factor determines what happens.
-Each device will take some extra fraction of its desired partitions to allow for replica dispersion;
+Each device may take some extra fraction of its desired partitions to allow for replica dispersion;
-once that extra fraction is exhausted, replicas will be placed closer together than optimal.
+once that extra fraction is exhausted, replicas will be placed closer together than is optimal for durability.

-Essentially, the overload factor lets the operator trade off replica dispersion (durability) against data dispersion (uniform disk usage).
+Essentially, the overload factor lets the operator trade off replica dispersion (durability) against device balance (uniform disk usage).

-The default overload factor is 0, so device weights will be strictly followed.
+The default overload factor is ``0``, so device weights will be strictly followed.

-With an overload factor of 0.1, each device will accept 10% more partitions than it otherwise would, but only if needed to maintain partition dispersion.
+With an overload factor of ``0.1``, each device will accept 10% more partitions than it otherwise would, but only if needed to maintain dispersion.

 Example: Consider a 3-node cluster of machines with equal-size disks;
 let node A have 12 disks, node B have 12 disks, and node C have only 11 disks.
-Let the ring have an overload factor of 0.1 (10%).
+Let the ring have an overload factor of ``0.1`` (10%).

 Without the overload, some partitions would end up with replicas only on nodes A and B. However, with the overload, every device is willing